sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 **Exercise:** In your workflow, identify outputs that are intermediary and mark them as temporary with `temp()`.

 ??? success "Answer"
     Unsorted .bam and .sam outputs seem like great candidates to be marked as temporary.
-One could argue that trimmed .fastq files could also be marked as temporary, but we will keep them for now.
+One could argue that trimmed .fastq files could also be marked as temporary, but we won't bother with them here.
 For clarity, only lines that changed are shown below:

     * rule `read_mapping`:
-    ```python
+    ```python linenums="1"
     output:
         sam = temp('results/{sample}/{sample}_mapped_reads.sam'),
     ```

     * rule `sam_to_bam`:
-    ```python
+    ```python linenums="1"
     output:
         bam = temp('results/{sample}/{sample}_mapped_reads.bam'),
     ```